vic-ma/howtodismantle.github.io/_posts/2025-11-19-Snow-Business-Like-Data-Business-Peakboard-Meets-Snowflake.md

 ## Result and conclusion

-This short article shows how easy it is to use ODBC to access Snowflake for both reading and writing.
-As long as the throughput is acceptable it's much easier to use SQL instead of the traditional way of uploading through a file based interface.
-Remember to secure the credentials in the connection string, monitor warehouse usage to avoid unexpected costs, and leverage Snowflake roles to restrict access to just the tables required by the Peakboard dashboard.
+In this article, we looked at how easy it is to use ODBC to access a Snowflake database for both reading and writing.
+We noted that as long as the throughput is not unreasonably large, it's much easier to use SQL `INSERT` statements, rather than the traditional method of uploading through a file-based interface.
+Remember to secure the credentials in the connection string, monitor warehouse usage to avoid unexpected costs, and leverage Snowflake roles to restrict access to only the tables required by the Peakboard application.